ras0q/goalie/README.md

 The tool will analyze your code and suggest fixes for any `defer` statements that might be missing error handling.

-### Usage

-> [!CAUTION]
-> Always review the changes made by the migrator, especially in complex functions, to ensure correctness.

 Run the migrator on your project:

 ```bash